kulics/koral/book-en/document.md

 ```
 student = $ {
     ......
-    !_girl_friend : str    -- The first character is the identifier of _ is private
+    !_girl_friend : Str    -- The first character is the identifier of _ is private
 }
 ```
 That's right, if you remember the definition of the identifier, this is how the private identifier is defined.
 The private identifier is not accessible to the outside world.